Secure Milk Supply Plan

-The goals of the KS SMS Plan are to:
+The goals of the SMS Plan are to:

 • Support the economic viability of the Kansas dairy industry during and after an FMD outbreak